hv-leo/hv-leo/README.md

 ### Hitachi Vantara 💼

-At Hitachi, I work for the Lumada DataOps Suite.
+At Hitachi, I work for the **Lumada DataOps Suite**.
 Lumada DataOps is a modular system for intelligent data operations.
-It offers analytics, data integration, data optimization, and data cataloging capabilities in a Kubernetes-oriented environment.
+It offers analytics, data integration, data optimization, and data cataloging capabilities in a **Kubernetes-oriented environment**.

 Learn more about DataOps at [Lumada DataOps Suite page](https://www.hitachivantara.com/en-us/products/data-management-analytics/lumada-dataops-suite.html) and [Lumada DataOps Suite Overview](https://www.hitachivantara.com/en-us/pdfd/brochure/lumada-dataops-suite-overview.pdf).